ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 s    2dd6bd7 add xflush for icon set
 ```

-gitk definitely helps here,
-with its abilility to highligth commits
-that mention a string

-this time the rebase caused some conflits, but they were easy to solve
+This time the rebase did not apply cleany and caused merge conflicts.
-patch 5e07c098f41a2d73cd047fda8802810097711ea5 did not apply cleanly:
-the rename from xf_rail_window_set_icon() to xf_rail_set_window_icon()
-caused some unrelated context change which were not there,
+Commits `5e07c09 improve naming` and `ff1d47d return values`
+failed to apply because some functions were renamed.
+These kinds of conflicts are easy to resolve:
+you look at the conflicting commit,
+remember its intent,
-so I had to resolve the conflict by redoing the renaming in the old code
+and try redoing the same change to the old code.
-(as if the function has been named correctly from the start)
-and then fix the rippled conflicts in the newer patches which were
-made without the rename

-and another one when applying ff1d47d8460f5c04d28dac1c75923172458ba305
-which was caused mainly by xf_rail_convert_icon() having a new name
+Keep in mind that
+fixes you do can cause more conflicts in the following commits.
+Merge conflicts are bound to happen

-this can always happend if you reorder patches during interactive rebase,
+if you reorder patches during an interactive rebase.
-when resolving conflicts always review the patch that did not apply
-and fix the code so that it does the same thing the patch intended to do
+That's why you should prune commits early and often,
+lowering the possibility of conflicts in the future.

-so I ended up with 9536a2c7a96f9ef9c1293cba1203b4e8a20a7cba after rebase
+I end up with the following [tip](9536a2c7a96f9ef9c1293cba1203b4e8a20a7cba)

-after you resolve some conflicts it's important to test your code
-and review patches as git rebase might have done something wrong
+after the rebase.
+It's always a good idea to retest your code after rebasing,
+especially after resolving merge conflicts.

-it's also a good idea to run a `git diff` before and after the rebase
+You can also run a `git diff` between pre- and post-rebase states
-to make sure that at least the final state of the code is identical
-and you did not lose some imporant part in the midway

-reviewing the patches:
+to make sure that you did not drop something you did not intend to.

+### Editing patches

+When I feel that the patch set is ready
+I focus my attention on the diffs those patches introduce.
+Each patch should be atomic and solve one specific task.
+In my case I implement a new feature
+so I'd expect the diffs to be mostly green (additions).

+I review the commits I currently have
+and see what can be improved in them:

 - 1eeff8968a0a5c98058c2f47e355f3e0de40f845
 - 91036c6fa5c7737e01c83f69d190e3f6feeab3dc
 - 9536a2c7a96f9ef9c1293cba1203b4e8a20a7cba

-the first one is easy
-the second one looks good: almost all additions, self-contained,
+The first one looks good:

-the third one is fine, but I'd move some lines in the previous commit
-because these diffs look ugly:
+it's an easy bug fix.
+The second one also seems okay:
+nice, self-contained additions.
+The last commit is also mostly good
+but there are some weird diff hunks in it.
+It seems that some these changes should be a part of the second commit.

 ```
 @@ -63,9 +64,8 @@ static const char* movetype_names[] =